-REQUIRED COUP RSES HRS
+ES HRS

-VOC ED 238CE JOB READINESS 36
+JOB READINESS 36

-VOC ED 236CE JOB CLUB 18
+JOB CLUB 18

-VOC ED 239CE CUSTOMER SERVICE SKILLS 18
+CUSTOMER SERVICE SKILLS 18

-VOC ED 230CE 30 WAYS TO SHINE AS A NEW EMPLOYEE 6
+30 WAYS TO SHINE AS A NEW EMPLOYEE 6

+JOB READINESS JOB CLUBCUSTOMER SERVICE SKILLS

-Law and Ethics in Business Certificate of Completion
+Law and Ethics in Business

 The Law and Ethics in Business certificate of completion is designed to provide students with a foundation in legal and ethical behavior in business.
 Students will gain an understanding of law and legal procedures, legal and ethical issues related to contracts, types of business organizations, consumer protection, and employment relationships.
 The knowledge and skills acquired will enable the students solve ethical dilemmas and understand legal problems arising in business, make appropriate business decisions and be successful in entrepreneurial business occupations.